Daniel Dyke (died 1614)

 Daniel Dyke (died 1614) was an English academic, a Puritan of the reign of James I.

 Life

-He was born at Hempstead, Essex, where his father was a minister and had been silenced for nonconformity.
+He was born at Hempstead, Essex, where his father William was a minister and had been silenced for nonconformity.
 He proceeded B.A. at St John's College, Cambridge in 1595–6, and M.A. at Sidney Sussex College in 1599.
 He became fellow of Sidney in 1606, when or soon after he proceeded B.D.

+Dyke was also appointed as Princess Elizabeth’s Puritan chaplain.